 Discussion

-Moving away from the dominant focus on economic and environmental sustainability, an emerging stream of literature (e.g. Aquino, Luck and Schanzel 2018; Hall et al. 2010; Tilley and Young 2009;) has called for better understanding of the significance of stakeholder perceptions and interactions in shaping SE as a holistic phenomenon.
+Moving away from the dominant focus on economic and environmental sustainability, an emerging stream of literature (e.g. Aquino, Luck and Schanzel 2018; Hall et al. 2010; Tilley and Young 2009) has called for better understanding of the significance of stakeholder perceptions and interactions in shaping SE as a holistic phenomenon.
 Indeed, we respond to such calls in this paper by offering insights into the critical role played by stakeholder perceptions of SE dimensions at different levels of tourism development and practice in island contexts.
 Particularly, the perceptions of two stakeholder groups, entrepreneurs (family-owned accommodation) and government officers, were the focus of analysis.
 Emerging from the findings are two prominent aspects, which make significant contributions to the theory of SE in the tourism sector: (1) a more holistic conceptualization of SE, and (2) the influence of different levels of tourism development on stakeholders’ perceptions of SE.